I open this section with a funny fact from the world of beer.

 I report one question of an user, that i found on a website:

-"I pour myself a Guinness and the bubbles in my glass seem to move down toward the bottom of the glass instead of rising directly to the top of the glass as foam.
+"I pour myself a Guinness and the bubbles in my glass seem to move

 How can this be explained?
 Why is it that I observe this behavior drinking Guinness and not other carbonated drinks?
-What system properties (ie, temperature, nature of the solute and solvent) would affect this behavior?
+What system properties (ie, temperature, nature of the solute and solvent) would affect this behavior?"

 Answer1: "Its because of all the Guinness you drank before pouring this one :)"